Burkina Faso breaks ties with Taiwan in fresh blow to island

-TAIPEI, Taiwan (AP) — Taiwanese media say Burkina Faso is breaking diplomatic ties with Taiwan in the latest blow to the self-ruled island that Beijing has been trying to isolate on the global stage.
+TAIPEI, Taiwan (AP) — Burkina Faso has broken diplomatic ties with Taiwan, the Taiwanese foreign minister said Thursday, in the latest blow to the self-ruled island that Beijing has been trying to isolate on the global stage.

-The official Central News Agency reported Thursday that the West African nation’s move means Taiwan is recognized as a sovereign nation by only 18 mainly small, developing countries.
+The West African nation’s decision means Taiwan is recognized as a sovereign nation by only 18 mainly small, developing countries.
 Earlier this month, the Dominican Republic established diplomatic relations with China and severed ties with Taiwan.

-The news agency said the island’s foreign minister would hold a briefing Thursday.
+Taiwanese Foreign Minister Joseph Wu confirmed the move by Burkina Faso at a briefing Thursday.
+Taiwan has previously condemned what it called China’s “dollar diplomacy” campaign of luring away Taiwan’s allies with promises of vast financial aid and investment.

+Beijing, which claims the island as its own territory, has been steadily dialing up the pressure on Taiwan’s independence-leaning President Tsai Ing-wen.
+China has blocked Taiwan’s participation in international meetings such as the World Health Assembly and has pressured multinational companies ranging from fashion brands to airlines to describe Taiwan as part of China.

 Most Read Nation & World Stories